Are you looking for a NYC Order of Protection Lawyer?

 Non Law Enforcement Employers and potential employers are not supposed to have access, but it is believed that some are able to access the registry.
 In NY State, there have been several unsuccessful attempts to make unauthorized access to the registry a crime.

 There are also serious potential immigration consequences to having a court make findings against someone of domestic violence, if that person is not a US Citizen, especially in the current administration.
 Even Green Card holders can be affected by such a finding.

 Also by statute, Courts are required to consider proven incidents of domestic violence as a factor in deciding child custody or divorce cases.
 This provision does not apply where there has been an order of protection on consent and “without an admission of wrongdoing”.

-Orders of protection cases can be very serious, and whether you are the petitioner or the respondent, you should consider hiring an experienced family law attorney to represent you.
+Orders of protection cases can be very serious, and whether you are the petitioner or the respondent, you should consider hiring an experienced attorney who is familiar with Protection Order cases to represent you.